• Skip to main content

 A guide to the best wineries of Stellenbosch and Franschhoek

-Everyone tells you that no visit to the Cape Town area is complete without a visit to the wine regions of Stellenbosch and Franschhoek.
-The area is exceptionally beautiful and the quality of wine and food in the wine estates of both valleys is stupendous.
+Everyone tells you that no visit to the Cape Town area is complete without a visit to the wine region of Stellenbosch.
+The area is exceptionally beautiful and the quality of wine and food in the wine estates is stupendous.
 But where to start?
 There are an approximate 160 wineries in the Stellenbosch area alone.
 Which ones should you visit and where should you base yourself?

 Where to base yourself?
 Stellenbosch was recommended to us by our South African friend Tony.
-Although Franschhoek’s location (in a gorgeous valley flanked by high gorges) is more spectacular, it is very small (essentially a 1-street town) and hotels and restaurants are more high-end, upmarket affairs (boutique hotels and 5 star restaurants).
+Although Franschhoek (the other alternative) has a spectacular location in a gorgeous valley, it is very small (essentially a 1-street town) and hotels and restaurants are more high-end, upmarket affairs (boutique hotels and 5 star restaurants).

 The best ways to explore the Wine Estates around Stellenbosch